alecsandrei/PySAGA-cmd/README.md

 # TODO before the launch of v1.0.7.

-- [ ] Remove all dependencies.
+- [x] Remove all dependencies.
 All the dependencies will be turned into extra dependencies.
 Switch from attrs to dataclasses.
-- [ ] Write simple tests.
+- [x] Write simple tests.
 - [ ] Add an extra feature: **build your own tools**.
 - [ ] Use a tool like zest.releaser to release v1.0.7.
-- [ ] Make objects more pythonic.
+- [x] Make objects more pythonic (add truediv to access tools faster for example instead of less nicer getter methods).